 In order to receive credit for participating in an activity that is held in a Zoom class session, the student's display name in Zoom must match the name that was used to register for the class.
-It is not necessary to provide middle initials, but first and last names must match.
+"Matching" means that the first name and last name must be identical; it is not necessary to provide middle initials.
+Although attendance is not graded, you must attend a class to participate in any in-class activity, and so failing to attend will adversely affect the participation component of your grade.